How Epstein’s secret deal could affect sex trafficking case

 That depends on who’s interpreting it.

-Language describing a global resolution might make your think that the agreement resolves all matters pending or being contemplated anywhere, former federal prosecutor David Weinstein said.
+The phrase might make you think that the agreement resolves all matters pending or being contemplated anywhere, former federal prosecutor David Weinstein said.

 But given the other language in the document, “globally” could be interpreted to mean that only federal prosecutors working for Southern District of Florida and the state of Florida were bound by the agreement.